Updated June 3, 2018.

 1. Initial Franchise Fee: $40,000

 - The initial franchise fee is $40,000.
 However, Blink Fitness will reduce the initial franchise fee to $10,000 for each Blink Fitness Gym you develop and open under the Development Rights Agreement, including the first Blink Fitness Gym.

 - Except for the non-refundable development fee, there is no initial investment required to begin operating under the Development Rights Agreement.

 - Although Blink Fitness does not impose a fee for the initial training program, this figure estimates your and your personnel’s costs for travel and other expenses during training.

-- The costs in New York City vary greatly based on the time of year and choices you make for hotels, restaurants, etc.
+- The costs in New York City vary greatly based on the distance you must travel and the time of year and choices you make for hotels, restaurants, etc.